Rosacea: Cathelicidins

-Demodex folliculitis and Demodex mites
+Demodex mites, Demodex folliculitis and mange

 Studies of rosacea and Demodex mites have revealed that some people with rosacea have increased numbers of the mite, especially those with steroid-induced rosacea.
-Demodex folliculitis (demodicidosis, also known as "mange" in animals) is a condition that may have a "rosacea-like" appearance.
+Demodex folliculitis (demodicidosis, also known as "mange" in other animals) is a condition that may have a "rosacea-like" appearance.

-A 2007, National Rosacea Society-funded study demonstrated that Demodex folliculorum mites may be a cause or exacerbating factor in rosacea.
+A 2007 National Rosacea Society-funded study demonstrated that Demodex folliculorum mites may be a cause or exacerbating factor in rosacea.
 The researchers identified Bacillus oleronius as a distinct bacterium associated with Demodex mites.
-When analyzing blood samples using a peripheral blood mononuclear cell proliferation assay, they discovered that B. oleronius stimulated an immune system response in 79 percent of 22 patients with subtype 2 (papulopustular) rosacea, compared with only 29% of 17 subjects without the disorder.
+When analyzing blood samples using a peripheral blood mononuclear cell proliferation assay, they discovered that B. oleronius stimulated an immune system response in 79% of 22 patients with subtype 2 (papulopustular) rosacea, compared with only 29% of 17 subjects without the disorder.
 They concluded, "The immune response results in inflammation, as evident in the papules (bumps) and pustules (pimples) of subtype 2 rosacea.
 This suggests that the B. oleronius bacteria found in the mites could be responsible for the inflammation associated with the condition."

 Intestinal bacteria

-Small intestinal bacterial overgrowth (SIBO) was demonstrated to have a greater prevalence in rosacea patients, and treating it with locally acting antibiotics led to rosacea lesion improvement in two studies.
+Small intestinal bacterial overgrowth (SIBO) is more prevalent in people with rosacea, and treating it with locally acting antibiotics improved rosacea lesions in two studies.
 Conversely, in rosacea patients who were SIBO-negative, antibiotic therapy had no effect.
 The effectiveness of treating SIBO in rosacea patients may suggest that gut bacteria play a role in the pathogenesis of rosacea lesions.

+Inflammatory bowel disease

+Inflammatory bowel disease (IBD), including both Crohn's disease and ulcerative colitis, is known to be associated with rosacea, with certain studies even suggesting a causal impact of IBDs on rosacea.
+Other research suggests the inverse, that rosacea might lead to IBDs.
+A high-quality meta-analysis (including both of the key studies supporting the single-direction hypotheses, among others) favors a relationship between the two diseases that is bidirectional, or causative in both directions.

+Regardless of the direction of causality, it is known that IBD and rosacea share certain pathologic contributors.
+For example, the single-nucleotide polymorphism rs763035 is located around the BTNL2 gene, a gene that is known to be associated with ulcerative colitis and various autoimmune diseases.

 Diagnosis

 Most people with rosacea have only mild redness and are never formally diagnosed or treated.
 No test for rosacea is known.
 In many cases, a simple visual inspection by a trained healthcare professional is sufficient for diagnosis.
-In other cases, particularly when pimples or redness on less-common parts of the face are present, a trial of common treatments is useful for confirming a suspected diagnosis.
-The disorder can be confused with or co-exist with acne vulgaris or seborrheic dermatitis.
-The presence of a rash on the scalp or ears suggests a different or co-existing diagnosis because rosacea is primarily a facial diagnosis, although it may occasionally appear in these other areas.
+In other cases, particularly when pimples or redness on less common parts of the face are present, a trial of common treatments is useful for confirming a suspected diagnosis.
+The disorder may be confused with or co-exist with acne vulgaris or seborrheic dermatitis.

+The presence of a rash on the scalp or ears suggests a different or coexisting diagnosis because rosacea is primarily a facial diagnosis, although it may occasionally appear in these other areas.